 Mobility Provisions Provisions included in the Australian Government supported Welfare Reform Project to support greater student mobility.
-Mixed Mode Mixed-mode is a term used to describe courses delivered through a combination of distance education and face-to-fac teaching for students who are based in their home communities and need regular on-campus tuition to complement the distance education component of the course National Training Wage Schedule included in a modern award -For the purposes of ABSTUDY, the rate of the Wage Level A of the National Training Wage Schedule included in a modern awar arate used to measure whether a young person has been self-sup through paid employment.
-If the young person has earned at lea 75 per cent of that rate, or the rate as varied or replaced by Fair Australia, in any 18 month period since last leaving secondary s then they can be considered independent for ABSTUDY purpose Refer to the Guide To Social Security Law , section 1.1.N.12 Nat Training Wage Schedule included in a modern award o years, and the minimum amounts that young people must earn t Nominee A nominee means a correspondence or a payment nominee.
+Mixed Mode Mixed-mode is a term used to describe courses delivered through a combination of distance education and face-to-face teaching for students who are based in their home communities and need regular on-campus tuition to complement the distance education component of the course.
+National Training Wage Schedule included in a modern award - Wage Level A For the purposes of ABSTUDY, the rate of the Wage Level A of the National Training Wage Schedule included in a modern award is a rate used to measure whether a young person has been self-supporting through paid employment.
+If the young person has earned at least 75 per cent of that rate, or the rate as varied or replaced by Fair Work Australia, in any 18 month period since last leaving secondary school, then they can be considered independent for ABSTUDY purposes.
+Refer to the Guide To Social Security Law , section 1.1.N.12 National Training Wage schedule rate, for the relevant rates of Wage Level A of National Training Wage Schedule included in a modern award over recyears, and the minimum amounts that young people must earn to qualitas independent under the self-supporting provisions. f the Nominee A nominee means a correspondence or a payment nominee.
 A nominee may be appointed as both a correspondence and payment nominee for the same person.
 Ordinary payment Income Tax Assessment Act 1997, Chapter 2, Part 2-10, Division 40, Subdivision 52A (IE) Ordinary payment means a payment other than a payment made because of a person's death.
-Overpayment An overpayment occurs when payments made for a student or Australian Apprentice exceed the amount to which s/he is entitled.
+Overpayment An overpayment occurs when payments made for a student or Australia Apprentice exceed the amount to which s/he is entitled. ian